Shigeki Watanabe PhD

 Neuroscience Training Program

 Membrane dynamics.
-We pioneered the “flash-and-freeze” approach that adds temporal information to electron micrographs.
+We pioneered the “flash-and-freeze” approach that adds temporal information to electron micrographs (Fig.1).
 Electron microscopy traditionally only captures a static image of cells.
 To visualize membrane dynamics, we combined optogenetic stimulation of neurons with high-pressure freezing.
 By varying the intervals between stimulation and freezing, we can essentially make a “flip-book” of cellular dynamics at a millisecond temporal resolution.

 Molecular topology and dynamics.
-We developed a correlative super-resolution fluorescence microscopy and electron microscopy approach that visualizes proteins in electron micrographs.
+We developed a correlative super-resolution fluorescence microscopy and electron microscopy approach that visualizes proteins in electron micrographs (Fig. 2).
 We found a method that preserves fluorescence through harsh fixation and plastic embedding.
 We perform super-resolution and electron microscopy imaging on the same ultrathin sections of tissues and map the molecular topology onto the subcellular structures.
 This technique can be used to pinpoint the locations of proteins within their subcellular context.

 Back to faculty profiles